pingswept/me30-website/content/notes/resistors.md

 The big blocky brass thing in the middle is a current shunt, that is, a resistor that has a very low resistance that is precisely calibrated.
 You run a large current through the rod in the middle, and then you measure the voltage drop with the two wires on either side.
 If you look carefully at the right hand side of the shunt, you can seea legend stamped into the metal that reads, "50 A 60 mV."
 This means that when you measure a 60 mV drop across the shunt, 50 A is flowing through it.
 (Thus, its resistance is 0.060/50 = 0.0012 ohms, or 1.2 milliohms.)

 In the lower left, we have a power resistor.
-This is just a resistor encased in a big resistor so you can run a lot of current through it without melting it.
-The last line of the legend printed on it says, "50W 0.15Ω," which means that the resistor can dissipate 50 W before it burns up.
+This is just a resistor encased in a big block of metal so you can run a lot of current through it without melting it.
+The last line of the legend printed on it says, "50W 0.15Ω," which means that the resistor can dissipate 50 W without burning up.
 Knowing its power limit and resistance, you can calculate its current and voltage limits: sqrt(50/0.15) = 18 A, and sqrt(50 * 0.15) = 2.7 V.

 ## Resistors are linear

 When we say something behaves linearly, we just mean that if you double the input, the output also doubles.
 If you triple the input, the output triples.
 With a resistor, if you double the voltage pushing electrons through the resistor, the current through the resistor will double.

 In reality, resistors aren't exactly linear, but they're close enough.
 The most common deviation that you'll run into is that as you run more current through a carbon film resistor, it heats up.
 As it heats up, the resistance drops slightly, so if you double the voltage, you actually get slightly more than double the current.
 (But that's just carbon film resistors.
-The resistance of copper wires increases slightly with temperature.)
+The resistance of copper wires is just the opposite-- it increases slightly with temperature.)

 ## We measure resistance in ohms